nbuilding/N-lang-docs/docs/features/async.md

 `print` is primarily used for debugging, to see if a value during runtime is correct or if code in a procedure is reached properly.
 This way, `print` can be used inside non-procedural functions without the use of the `!` operator.
-However, in production, lone `print` statements may be optimised away because it is seen as a pure function.
+However, in production, lone `print` statements may be optimized away because it is seen as a pure function.

 There is currently no reliable way to print text to stdout.
 In older versions of